 Moose Creek Road North and South

 This project design resulted in approximately 1,000 feet of instream work, channel reconstruction and associated permitting, yet minimized the footprint of the project on the landscape and improves overall resource function, aquatic and wildlife habitat.
 This project results in an overall net benefit to the environment because of improved stream channel function at the road crossings and restoration of floodplain, wetland, stream, and riparian habitat in the French Creek drainage by relocation of the highway.
-Biological assessment, T & E species, NEPA, and survey work elements have been completed and we are currently providing construction services related to stream restoration oversight.
+Biological assessment, T & E species, NEPA, and survey work elements have been completed along with construction services related to stream restoration oversight.